vosjo/nnaps/docs/userguide/mesa_compress.rst

 Reading compressed files
 ------------------------

 NNaPS provides two methods to easily read the compressed files.
 The :func:`~nnaps.mesa.fileio.read_hdf5` function will read any hdf5 formatted file and return the content as a python dictionary, while the :func:`~nnaps.mesa.fileio.read_compressed_track` reads hdf5 files created by NNaPS and returns the result in a more directly usable way. :func:`~nnaps.mesa.fileio.read_compressed_track` returns the combined stellar and binary history in one array, dealing automatically with inequalities in time steps in the different history files.
 It also returns a dictionary with other info, and if requested a dictionary containing the profiles.

-.. automodule:: nnaps.mesa.fileio
-   :members: read_hdf5, read_compressed_track